ujaandas/ujaandas/README.md

 - **📚 "FARPLS:** A Feature Aligned Robot Trajectory Preference Labelling System to Assist Human Labeller's Preference Elicitation" - Association of Computing Machinery Conference on Computer-Human Interaction, 2024

 ## 🎯 Hobbies:
-- **👨‍🍳 Cooking:** I love experimenting in the kitchen, and just finished reading 'Kitchen Confidential'.
-Send any cool, new recipes my way.
+- **👨‍🍳 Cooking:** I love burning things so please send end any cool, new recipes my way.
 - **⌨️ Mechanical Keyboards:** I’m into custom mechanical keyboards.
 My current setup is a QK75 with some cool mods and switches.
 - **🎧 Headphones:**  I enjoy 90's-2000’s rock with my HD660s at home, and I have some portable options for when I’m out and about.
 - **💻 Coding:** No surprise here — coding is a big part of my life.